Congressional Gold Medal recipient dies at 96

 In 2015, the Seattle Seahawks selected Pitre to raise the 12th Man Flag at CenturyLink Field in honor of his Congressional Gold Medal.

-Pitre is survived by his wife, three sons, seven grandchildren and two great grandchildren.
+Pitre is survived by his three sons, seven grandchildren and two great grandchildren.
+His wife, Gloria, passed away last year.
 A virtual funeral will be held next month, followed by an outdoor celebration planned for September 4.
 Donations can be made to the Seattle Chapter of the United Negro College Fund.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.